-- Pupil Progress Meetings take place every term and children with additional needs are reviewed.
-Targets are discussed and interventions put in place where necessary. - Class teachers have regular meetings with parents. - The Headteacher, Head of Inclusion and SENCo are available to meet parents when required. - All lessons and homework are differentiated to take account of individual needs. - A whole school provision map is in place and individual provision maps where appropriate.
+- Pupil Progress Meetings provide an opportunity to review the provision for children with additional needs.
+Targets are discussed and interventions put in place where necessary. - Class teachers have regular meetings with parents. - The Headteacher, Head of Inclusion and SENCo are available to meet parents when required. - All lessons and homework are differentiated to take account of individual needs. - Provision maps are reviewed regularly and amended where necessary to ensure that provision is targeted where it is needed.